chiyeon/F1/README.md

 Hovering the mouse over the window reveals two buttons, one marked "X" to immediately close the application, and another marked "S" to open the settings menu.
 Currently, the customizable colors only accept hexademical values with a "#" in front, notated as "#ff00ff".

 # Download
-1. Download/clone repo into a .zip file
+1. Download latest release
-2. extract the release folder to target location
+2. extract to a location
 3. run F1-release.jar

 Note: F1-release.jar will create a config.properties file in its current directory.
 This holds the program settings.